UN Resolution 1325: Women, Peace and Security

 We must work together to make Resolution 1325 a living reality.

-Resolution 1325 has been strengthened by three additional resolutions all of which uniquely deal with impact armed conflict has on women.
+Resolution 1325 has been strengthened by four additional resolutions, all of which uniquely deal with impact armed conflict has on women.

-Resolution 1820, which was adopted in 2008 deals with sexual violence in armed conflict.
-The main objective of this resolution is to not only protect women and girls from sexual violence but to also ensure that there is no impunity.
+- Resolution 1820, which was adopted in 2008, deals with sexual violence in armed conflict.
+It officially recognizes “sexual violence as a war crime and crime against humanity.”
+The main objective of this resolution is to not only protect women and girls from sexual violence but to also to ensure an end to impunity of the perpetrators.

 Adopted Supporting Resolutions PDF Files